 Endurance is a great pick for extended Nissan protection.
 The company has six levels of contracts to choose from, one of which combines mechanical breakdown protection and coverage for routine maintenance services.

 Each Endurance contract comes with perks like roadside assistance, trip interruption coverage, and rental car reimbursement for the duration of the warranty.
-Drivers also get a free year of Endurance Elite Membership, which offers benefits including tire and key fob replacements, identity theft protection services, repair financing loans, and more.
+Drivers also get a free year of Endurance Elite Benefits, which offers benefits including tire and key fob replacements, identity theft protection services, repair financing loans, and more.

 Check out our comprehensive Endurance warranty review for more information, and click below to get a free, no-obligation quote from this provider.